-Miami Credit Card Fraud Attorneys
+Miami Credit Card Fraud Lawyer

 Credit card fraud is a broad term that refers to many different actions involving the use of credit cards to make fraudulent purchases.
 Generally, credit card fraud involves the use of identity theft, such as stealing another individual’s personal information to open a credit card account or impersonating a bank as part of a phishing operation to obtain credit card numbers.
 Despite its name, acts of fraud involving debit cards and gift cards are also considered to be credit card fraud.
 Fraud is a form of theft.
 As such, it is a criminal offense and it carries steep penalties for convicted individuals.
 These penalties include substantial fines and jail time and depend on the amount of money stolen through the act of fraud.
-If you are facing a credit card fraud charge, work with our team of experienced Miami credit card fraud attorneys to defend your case.
+If you are facing a credit card fraud charge, work with our team of experienced Miami credit card fraud lawyers to defend your case.

 Examples of Credit Card Fraud